DataDog/dd-trace-dotnet/docs/MIGRATING.md

 **What action should you take?**
 If you require the previous `DD_TRACE_HEADER_TAGS` normalization behavior, you must apply this normalization yourself, replacing periods and spaces with underscores in the value you pass to `DD_TRACE_HEADER_TAGS`.

+Review any cases where you are setting `DD_TRACE_HEADER_TAGS` with entries that end in `:` or which contain multiple `:` values.
+For example, in `key1:, key2:key3:value4`, `key1:` is considered an invalid value in v3.0.0 whereas it was valid in v2.x.x.
+The final entry will be split into `key2:key3` and `value4` in v3.0.0, whereas in v2.x.x it was split into `key2` and `key3:value4`.

 If you are currently using `DD_APPSEC_HTTP_BLOCKED_TEMPLATE_JSON` or `DD_APPSEC_HTTP_BLOCKED_TEMPLATE_HTML`, you should move that content to a file, and provide the absolute file path in the settings.